A Warm Gray (Greige) Tudor Kitchen Remodel

 INTO THE LIVING ROOM…

-At this point, you MIGHT be wondering what paint colour is on the walls?
+At this point, you might be wondering what color the walls are in this glorious Tudor kitchen.
 Or maybe you’re still mentally absorbing that range hood.
-Either way, the wall colour we chose was Benjamin Moore White Dove, the PERFECT warm white for this project, which is best showcased in the living area…
+Either way, the wall color we chose was Benjamin Moore White Dove, the PERFECT warm white for this project, which is best showcased in the living area.

-In these next photos, White Dove is looking FAR more creamy than it does in real life (it looks more like Sherwin Williams Creamy); the previous photo was a better representation.
-But all the same – HOLY FREAKIN’ CANNOLI!
+In these next photos, White Dove looks far more creamy than it does in real life (it looks more like Sherwin Williams Creamy); the previous photo was a better representation.
+But all the same—HOLY FREAKIN’ CANNOLI!

-And that ceiling.
-The subtle whitewash on the ceiling cuts the intensity of the wood stain back so nicely without it flashing too pink.
+The subtle whitewash on the ceiling cuts the intensity of the wood stain back nicely without it flashing too pink.
 However, with the flooring being red oak, this subtle undertone is NOT unwelcome…

-Here’s another full shot looking from the kitchen back to the living area – MAD LOVE.
-And just spend some time with Benjamin Moore White Dove, with its passive warm glow (there’s good reason why it’s one of my fave shades of white).
-In fact, this next view is my fave of them all…
+Here’s another full shot looking from the kitchen back to the living area—MAD LOVE.
+And just spend some time with Benjamin Moore White Dove, with its passive warm glow (there’s good reason why it’s one of my favorite shades of white).
+In fact, this next view is my favorite of them all.

 THE FAMILY ROOM / POOL TABLE ROOM

 Hey, is that really a knight playing peekaboo with me?
 DAMN STRAIGHT IT IS!
-Seriously, I’ve NEVER done a consultation where there’s a knight in play.
+Seriously, I’ve never done a consultation where there’s a knight in play.
+Given that this Tudor kitchen is in a Tudor home, it kinda makes sense.
+In fact, this room has the most Tudor-style in the whole home!

 The Best WHOLE HOME Warm Neutral Paint Colours